Author // Emily Rozmus Tuesday, 01 October 2019

 You can browse BookFlix using the theme categories, or you can search using title, subject, and author search.
 A search for friendship results in 13 pairs of eBooks that can be used to support the standards.
 Each title has a lesson plan.
 Learn more about using BookFlix in the classroom in INFOhio Campus, our go-to spot for professional development.

 INFOhio's discovery layer tool makes it possible to search almost all of our digital content from one search box.
 If schools are automated with INFOhio's Library Services Platform, the contents of the school library will be searched as well.
-Type in keywords from the standards to find resources that will support the Social Emotional Learning Standards from EBSCO's databases as well as from World Book, the Digital Video Collection, and BookFlix.
+Type in keywords from the standards to find resources that will support the Social and Emotional Learning Standards from EBSCO's databases as well as from World Book, the Digital Video Collection, and BookFlix.

 In the Basic Sources tab, search for your keywords and limit your results on the left.
 Here is an example of a search that could yield beneficial results for students in third grade.